 As reviewed by Cho and Yoon (2014), scours in beef cow-calf operations can be caused by 10 different enteric pathogens.
 Emerging pathogens of note are Bovine Caliciviruses and Bovine Torovirus (BToV).
-Notably, scours affect newborn or unweaned calves and feedlot cattle.
+Notably, scours affect newborn or unweaned calves.

 Clinical Presentation of Viral Pathogens